- View a selected annotated list of records relating to frontier wars and the Native Police.

 Records relating to frontier violence exist throughout the archival collection, but mostly reside in records created by agencies involved in establishing the Colony of Queensland, and from 1901, the State of Queensland.

 Listed below are the main government departments or agencies that have records referring to frontier violence in Queensland.
-To see the records of these agencies, click on the “Browse created records” at the bottom of the agency page.
-Note that most of these records have not been digitised.
-If digitised records are not available, you can visit Queensland State Archives to view the original records in person, or request copies of records.
+To see the records of these agencies, click on the “Browse created records” button at the bottom of the agency page.

 - Executive Council